oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/architecture/bff-aggregation-service.md

 To forward requests to downstream services, directly, use YARP.
 To implement an endpoint which aggregates results, implement an `aspnetcore` API.

 To invoke downstream services, chances are, you need an `access_token`.
 This token is stored in the HTTP-session and can be obtained by using the `HttpContext.Current.Session.GetAccessToken()` method.
-This method is made available to you via the `GoCloudNative.Bff.Authentication.OpenIdConnect` namespace in case of OpenId Connect, via the `GoCloudNative.Bff.Authentication.Auth0` namespace in case of Auth0, and the `GoCloudNative.Bff.Authentication.AzureAd` namespace in case of Azure Ad.
+This method is made available to you via the `OidcProxy.Net.OpenIdConnect` namespace in case of OpenId Connect, via the `OidcProxy.Net.Auth0` namespace in case of Auth0, and the `OidcProxy.Net.Authentication.EntraId` namespace in case of Microsoft EntraId.
 You must include the token in the downstream requests manually.

 ## A BFF-example that aggregates downstream HTTP-requests